 Perimenopause Symptoms in Your 30s (What No One Tells You)

-After months of research, I discovered a term I'd never heard in that context: perimenopause.
-Not menopause — perimenopause.
-The transition that can begin as early as your mid-30s and last for years before your final period.
-Nobody had ever told me this was possible.
-Nobody mentioned that the hormonal shifts I was experiencing were real, documented, and shared by millions of women my age.
-This post is the guide I wish I'd had.
+The term that keeps coming up in their reading is one most women haven't heard in this context: perimenopause.
+Not menopause, perimenopause.
+The transition that can begin as early as the mid-30s and last for years before the final period.
+The hormonal shifts driving these symptoms are real, documented, and shared by millions of women in their 30s and 40s.
+This is the guide I wish more of them had been handed before things got confusing.

 What Is Perimenopause (And Why Your 30s Aren't Too Early)